labdao/docs/docs/labdao/discord_notif.md

-# How to manage Discord notifications
+# How to Manage Discord Notifications

-## Joining a Discord server
+## So You Joined Our Server?

 Welcome to the LabDAO discord server!
 This document will give you a quick introduction on how to optimize and personalize your Discord experience.